dwchiang/nginx-php-fpm/README.md

 You can get into your container and check the included PHP modules by using `php -m`.

-You can find these Dockerfiles in the root folder of this repository [dwchiang/nginx-php-fpm](https://github.com/dwchiang/nginx-php-fpm) on GitHub:
+You can find these Dockerfiles in the `Testings` folder of this repository [dwchiang/nginx-php-fpm](https://github.com/dwchiang/nginx-php-fpm) on GitHub:

 - `Dockerfile-8.5.20-laravel-buster`: Running Laravel 8.5.20 on Buster (Debian 10)
 - `Dockerfile-8.5.20-laravel-alpine3.13`: Running Laravel 8.5.20 on Alpine 3.13
-- `Dockerfile-8.5.20-laravel-bitnami`: Running Laravel 8.5.20 on bitnami/laravel base image (for [comparison](https://www.ernestchiang.com/zh/posts/2021/2021-04-17-benchmark-nginx-php-fpm-between-buster-alpine/))
+- `Dockerfile-8.5.20-laravel-bitnami`: Running Laravel 8.5.20 on bitnami/laravel base image (for [comparison](https://www.ernestchiang.com/en/posts/2021/benchmark-nginx-php-fpm-between-buster-alpine/))
 - `Dockerfile-8.5.5-laravel-buster`: Running Laravel 8.5.5 on Buster (Debian 10)
 - `Dockerfile-8.5.5-laravel-alpine3.12`: Running Laravel 8.5.5 on Alpine 3.12
 - `Dockerfile-7.30.0-laravel-buster`: Running Laravel 7.30.0 on Buster (Debian 10)